mienxiu/mienxiu.github.io/_posts/2024-08-07-exposing-applications-in-eks.md

 This option supports a rich feature set of Nginx, a widely used open-source project with a strong community.
 Since it's not specific to AWS, it offers flexibility and provides a consistent ingress experience across different cloud providers or even on-premises environments.

-On the downside, there may be performance overhead due to the extra hops involved in routing traffic through the reverse proxy.
+On the downside, this approach introduces some operational costs, as cluster operators must monitor, maintain, and scale the underlying resources.
-It also adds some operational costs, as the cluster operator is responsible for monitoring, maintaining, and scaling.
+Additionally, it may lead to increased infrastructure costs due to the need for dedicated node resources to isolate proxy pods, ensuring high reliability and availability.
-Additionally, it can lead to extra infrastructure costs, as dedicated node resources might be needed to isolate the proxy pods from other pods to ensure high reliability and availability.
+Lastly, there could be a minor performance overhead from the extra hops involved in routing traffic through the reverse proxy.

 ### Overall Comparison of Load Balancer Controllers
 The following table is a summary of different controllers with their pros and cons: